Protein S: Function

 The best characterized function of Protein S is its role in the anti coagulation pathway, where it functions as a cofactor to Protein C in the inactivation of Factors Va and VIIIa.
 Only the free form has cofactor activity.

 Protein S binds to negatively charged phospholipids via the carboxylated Gla domain.
 This property allows Protein S to facilitate the removal of cells that are undergoing apoptosis, a form of structured cell death used by the body to remove unwanted or damaged cells.
 In healthy cells, an ATP (adenosine triphosphate)-dependent enzyme removes negatively charged phospholipids such as phosphatidyl serine from the outer leaflet of the cell membrane.
 An apoptotic cell (that is, one undergoing apoptosis) no longer actively manages the distribution of phospholipids in its outer membrane and hence begins to display negatively charged phospholipids on its exterior surface.
 These negatively charged phospholipids are recognized by phagocytes such as macrophages.
 Protein S binds to the negatively charged phospholipids and functions as a bridge between the apoptotic cell and the phagocyte.
 This bridging expedites phagocytosis and allows the cell to be removed without giving rise to inflammation or other signs of tissue damage.

-Protein S does not bind to the nascent complement complex C5,6,7 to prevents it from inserting into a membrane.
+Protein S does not bind to the nascent complement complex C5,6,7 to prevent it from inserting into a membrane.
 This is a different complement protein S AKA vitronectin made by the VTN gene, not to be confused with the coagulation protein S made by the PROS gene which this wiki page concerns.

 Pathology

 Mutations in the PROS1 gene can lead to Protein S deficiency which is a rare blood disorder which can lead to an increased risk of thrombosis.
+The SARS-CoV-2 papain-like protease (PLpro) was shown to cleave a sequence (LRGG*KIEVQL) in PROS1.
+The cleavage of PROS1 may lead to a transient deficiency in PROS1 during or after infection and may be associated with COVID coagulopathy.

 Interactions

-Protein S has been shown to interact with Factor V.
+Protein S has been shown to interact with Factor V. A sequence in PROS1 can be cut by the papain-like protease of SARS-CoV-2.